cs6006/cs6006.github.io/content/blog/second.md

       # min_int;;
       - : int = -4611686018427387904
       ```
-    First I asked my machine to please tell me the biggest number it can handle.
+    First I asked OCaml to please tell me the biggest number it can handle;
     Then I added one to it.
-    The answer was a rather small number; note that we've gone deeply negative.
+    The answer was a rather _small_ number; note that we've gone deeply negative.
-    In fact, it was the smallest number my machine can handle.
+    In fact, it was the smallest number OCaml can handle.

     We have clever ways of checking for overflow, but here's the thing:
-    addition accompanied by a check for overflow is meaningfully more expensive than a plain addition.
+    arithmetic accompanied by a special check for overflow is meaningfully more expensive than a plain arithmetic.
     We want to run these special checks judiciously.
     As an analogy, consider a person who gives their car a 75-minute inspection every morning before driving ten minutes to work.
     They'll be safe, but they'll also be late.